 The star wideout then opted to go pro and enter the 2013 NFL Draft, where the Texans snagged him in the late-first round.
 Across his seven years in Houston, Texas, Hopkins established himself as a top-tier wide receiver, making four trips to the Pro Bowl and earning First-Team All-Pro honors in three separate seasons, all as DeShaun Watson's go-to target.

 In Arizona, the 30-year old pass catcher has developed solid chemistry with quarterback Kyler Murray.
 His first season in the desert has been his best so far there, where he hauled in 115 catches for 1,407 yards on the way to a Pro Bowl selection.

 The NFL star scored 54 touchdowns for the Texans, and each one he caught at NRG Stadium was handed to his mother.

-So next time you see Hopkins reach into the stands to give a football to a die-hard fan, you’ll be able to identify that woman as his mother, and begin to realize the impenetrable bond the two share.
+So next time you see Hopkins reach into the stands to give a football to a die-hard fan, you'll be able to identify that woman as his mother, and begin to realize the unbreakable bond the two share.

 MORE: Desmond Ridder's Mom Raised Him on Her Own & Helps Him Navigate Parenthood